Conservation Target Areas

 • That we better protect our non-designated wildlife sites

-• Avoiding major new built development in the Recovery zone.
+• Avoiding major new built development in the Recovery Zone.

 Making Space for Nature identified some basic principles for improving habitats: MORE – BIGGER – BETTER – JOINED